isus-ipanienko/Morse/README.md

 * Project includes unique coding, and decoding algorithm.

-* All code is written by us, unless specified otherwise in file header.
+* All code is written by us, unless specified otherwise in the file header.